Chessington World of Adventures: Adventure Point

-Themed as a Mexican-inspired square and a Far West town in the American's Old West, the Mexicana area was named 'Calamity Canyon' until 1999.
-Rattlesnake, a steel sit-down Wild Mouse roller coaster, opened in 1998.
-Also featured, Scorpion Express was a mine train themed roller coaster, originally named the Runaway Train from its opening in 1987.
-It was designed with an interacting cave feature and an extensively designed queueline above the surrounding buildings, around a lake and down into an underground mine, until a redesign in 2014, when the ride was changed to be completely in the open with new theming and renamed 'Scorpion Express'.
-It closed in 2022 and was subsequently demolished in 2025 to make way for future development.

 Shipwreck Coast

 Shipwreck Coast is an area adjacent to Adventure Point, originally themed to a Cornish fishing village.
 Rides include the Blue Barnacle, a swinging pirate ship and Seastorm, a circular family boat ride that simulates a sea storm.
 The area was previously known as Pirates' Cove until the 2022 season, when it received a nautical retheme and overhaul, with the addition of two new attractions.
 These are Barrel Bail Out, a watermania ride and Trawler Trouble, a Rockin' Tug relocated from Thorpe Park.

 Land of the Tiger

 Until the end of the 2017 season named "Mystic East", this is an oriental-themed area built around the Tiger Rock log flume (previously Dragon River).

 In July 2017, Chessington filed for planning permission to partially redesign the area to include new tiger enclosures, including walkways over guests' heads, and a new themed feature for the log flume, to be renamed Tiger Rock.
 The park's ferris wheel Peeking Heights was demolished to make way for the tiger enclosures.
 The area closed for redevelopment on 10 September 2017, reopened in 2018.
 The ride has two drops, one with a rock tunnel, the other going through a tiger rock mouth.
 The area has been re-decorated and re-designed, with a new entrance by Land of the Dragons and Wild Asia.